Toasted-ctrl/ServerHealth/README.md

 -  Latest ping status of server
 -  Server system load statistics over 24 hours (CPU temperature, RAM)
 -  Status of continuous running services (number of failures) over last 24 hours
--  Status of API calls/data loads (checks if last dataload was completed in accordance with its reload frequency)\
+-  Status of API calls/data loads (checks if last dataload was completed in accordance with its reload frequency)
 \
-More information to follow soon.
+MORE INFORMATION TO FOLLOW SOON.